Hguimaraes/robustdistiller/README.md

 # Overview

-This repository contain codes and artifacts are from two papers:
+This repository contains codes and artifacts from two papers:

 1. [ICASSP 2023] RobustDistiller: Compressing Universal Speech Representations for Enhanced Environment Robustness